Boat Accident Lawyers in Tulsa, OK

-- The top five types of boats involved in waterway accidents are open motorboats, personal watercraft, cabin motorboats, pontoons, and canoes/kayaks.
+- The top five types of boats involved in fatal waterway accidents are open motorboats, personal watercraft, pontoons, canoes/kayaks, and cabin motorboats.

-- Of the 534 recorded boating accident fatalities for 2020, 450 were not wearing a life jacket.
-Of the 152 deaths due to trauma, 88 were not wearing a life jacket.
+- Of the 636 recorded boating accident fatalities for 2022, 85% were not wearing a life jacket.

 Why do boating accidents happen?

 There’s normally no excuse for a boating accident.
 Operators and boat owners need to understand the rules of navigation.
 They need to be trained on how to operate their boats in all types of weather.
 Some of the common types of conduct that cause Tulsa boating accidents include:

 - Operator negligence or recklessness.
 The operator of any type of boat should make sure everyone is in their proper position.
 Moving around a boat can cause an operator to lose control.
 Operators need to understand how to handle different types of waves.
 Negligence includes overloading a boat or not having the correct equipment for the boat.
 It can also include: